 Credit conditions ease, but mortgage credit is tight

-So, the credit markets are functioning well.
+Overall, the credit markets are functioning well.
 Corporations and households are able to access the credit markets.
-Increased credit availability is extremely important for commercial real estate investment trusts (or REITs) like Simon Property Group (SPG), Boston Properties (BXP), Kilroy (KRC), Vornado (VNO), and SL Green (SLG).
+So far, it looks like the widening corporate spread is being felt mainly in the energy patch, not overall.
+Credit spreads, or the risk associated with lending, is extremely important for commercial REITs such as Simon Property Group (SPG), Boston Properties (BXP), Kilroy Realty (KRC), Vornado Realty (VNO), and SL Green Realty (SLG).
+As spreads change, the cost of funding their balance sheets changes, which influences earnings yields and ultimately dividends.